Damephena/QA-NLP/readme.md

 This repository addresses reading comprehension using the distilled BERT model.
 It was originally trained on SQuAD dataset which recieved an F1 score of 69.9%.

-The live web application can be from on Streamlit
+The live web application can be found on Streamlit